SimonHoiberg/tslint-config-silind/README.md

 #### An opinionated TSLint configuration preset for writing *scalable*, *clean* and *hygienic* code

+# :warning: This project is deprecated
+TSLint has been deprecated.
+As a consequence, this project will no longer be maintained.

+> Read more about TSLint deprecation [here](https://github.com/palantir/tslint/issues/4534)

 ## Table of content

 - [Getting Started](#getting-started)